Our nursery admissions occur 3 times per academic year, at the beginning of each term as follows:

-On requesting a place for your child, you will be asked to complete a Nursery Induction Pack and parent contract.
+On requesting a place for your child, if you haven’t already, you will be asked to complete a Nursery Application form, Nursery Induction Pack, Data Collection form.

 Our Nursery Induction Pack provides Liden Nursery with details about your child and of those who have parental responsibility and legal contact, together with details of those who have permission to collect your child from Nursery and of those who may be contacted in an emergency.